What sounds can people hear?

-Humans don’t hear all sounds.
-For example, we can’t hear the sound a dog whistle makes, but dogs can hear that sound.
-Marine animals can often hear sounds that humans can’t hear.
-The sounds we hear best are sounds like human conversation.
-Marine animals’ hearing is similar.
-They hear the sounds they use every day the best.
-What sounds we can hear depends on the frequency and intensity of the sound and an individual’s hearing sensitivity.
+People don’t hear all sounds.
+For example, the sound a dog whistle is inaudible to people, but dogs can hear that sound.
+Marine animals can often hear sounds that people can’t hear.
+The sounds people hear best are sounds like human conversations.
+Scientists theorize that these animals best hear the sounds that they use every day, with their hearing dependent on the frequency and intensity of the sound and an individual animal’s hearing sensitivity

 The sound intensity that scientists measure is not the same as loudness.
 Loudness describes how people perceive sound (see loudness).
 The softest sounds that young adults can hear in a frequency range of 1000 Hz to 3000 Hz have a measured sound intensity of 0 decibels relative to the intensity of a sound wave with a pressure of 20 microPascals (dB re 20 µPa).

 The graph below is an Equal Loudness Curve.
 The y-axis (vertical) is relative intensity in decibels referenced to 20 µPa.
 The x-axis (horizontal) is the frequency of a sound on a logarithmic scale.
 The contour lines are lines of equal perceived loudness for sounds at different frequencies.
 For example, a sound at a frequency of 30 Hz and a measured relative intensity of 80 dB re 20µPa — the purple dot — has the same perceived loudness as a sound at a frequency of 1000 Hz and a measured relative intensity of about 30 dB re 20µPa — the red dot.